Please read through the information below to help plan your trip and to help preserve the wild character of Olympic for future generations.

 - Wilderness Camping are required for all overnight trips. may be required for some areas.

-- Wilderness Use Fees are charged for all wilderness camping permits.
+- Wilderness Use are charged for all wilderness camping permits.
 No additional fee is charged for stock animals.
 Check with the WIC for details.

 - Pellets and rolled grain are required for supplemental feed to ensure weed seed is not introduced into the wilderness.